plunder707/UCF-Cosmic-Validation/README.md

 ### Prerequisites:
 - Python 3.9+
-- The proprietary `ucf_core10.py` file placed in the same directory
+- The `ucf_core10.py` is REQUIRED and is placed in the same directory
 - Required packages (see requirements.txt)

 ### Installation & Execution: